-Reproductive toxicity, i.e. reduced fertility and fecundity, was observed in the presence of some general toxicity in a continuous breeding study in mice, when DMF was administered orally in the drinking water at doses \geq 4000 ppm (appr.
+Reproductive toxicity, i.e. reduced fertility and fecundity, was observed in the presence of some general toxicity in a continuous breeding study in mice, when DMF was administered orally in the drinking water at doses $\geq$ 4 000 ppm (appr.
 820 mg/kg bw/day).
-The maximal tolerated dose (MTD) for generalized toxicity was 1000 ppm (appr.
+The maximal tolerated dose (MTD) for generalized toxicity was 1 000 ppm (appr.
 219 mg/kg bw/day) for the F0 and the F1 generation, thus a systemic NOAEL could not be determined.
-Developmental toxicity (e.g. reduced survival and growth of pups, increase in craniofacial and sternebral malformations) was observed in both off-spring generations at \geq 4000 ppm.
-Reduced F2 pup weight was observed at \geq 1000 ppm (NOAEL F0, F1 fertility: 1000 ppm; NOAEL, F1 developmental toxicity 1000 ppm; LOAEL, F2 developmental toxicity: 1000 ppm).
+Developmental toxicity (e.g. reduced survival and growth of pups, increase in craniofacial and sternebral malformations) was observed in both off-spring generations at $\geq$ 4 000 ppm; NOAEL, F1 developmental toxicity 1 000 ppm; LOAEL, F2 developmental toxicity: 1 000 ppm).

 Developmental toxicity and teratogenicity occurred in rats and rabbits in various studies (inhalation, oral or dermal administration) and in mice (oral administration).
-In rats embryo-/foetotoxicity and teratogenicity were mostly seen at maternal toxic doses, whereas in mice and in rabbits embryo-/foetotoxicity and teratogenicity occurred also at dose levels without maternal toxicity.
+In rats embryo-/foetotoxicity and teratogenicity were mostly seen at maternal toxic doses, whereas in mice and in rabbits embryo- /foetotoxicity and teratogenicity occurred also at dose levels without maternal toxicity.
 However, the rabbit appeared to be the most sensitive species to the developmental toxic effects of DMF.
-(Rabbit: NOAEC (inhalation) maternal toxicity and teratogenicity as well as embryo-/foetotoxicity 50 ppm; NOAEL (oral, gavage) maternal toxicity and embryo-/foetotoxicity 65 mg/kg bw/day, teratogenicity 44.1 mg/kg bw/day; NOAEL (dermal) maternal toxicity and teratogenicity as well as embryo-/foetotoxicity 200 mg/kg bw/day).
+(Rabbit: NOAEC (inhalation) maternal toxicity and teratogenicity as well as embryo-/foetotoxicity 50 ppm; NOAEL (oral, gavage) maternal toxicity and embryo-/foetotoxicity 65 mg/kg bw/day, teratogenicity 44.1 mg/kg bw/day; NOAEL (dermal) maternal toxicity and teratogenicity as well as embryo-/foetotoxicity as well as embryo-/foetotoxicity and teratogenicity as well as embryo-/foetotoxicity 200 mg/kg bw/day).

-The DNEL proposed for the inhalation route is based on NOAELs resulting from repeated dose toxicity studies (that are in the same order of magnitude of the reproductive/developmental studies)
+The DNEL proposed for the inhalation route is based on NOAELs resulting from repeated dose toxicity studies (that are in the same order of magnitude of the reproductive/developmental studies).

 The exposure assessment for DMF at the workplace was performed by using a TIER 1 (exposure modelling) and a TIER 2 (measured data) approach with a respective risk characterisation.
 For the TIER 1 approach, the software tool CHESAR v2.2/v2.3 (2013) was used which implements ECETOC TRA v3.1 (2004, 2012) for exposure modelling referring to Human Health.
-The exposure was calculated for all identified uses as described in section B.2 of the Annex - Information on hazard and risk.
+The exposure was calculated for all identified uses as described in section B.2 of the Annex B: Information on hazard, exposure-emission and risk and in Annex A: Manufacture and uses.
 Due to the fact that relevant measured data from several different industrial sites was available, a TIER 2 assessment was additionally elaborated.
 By means of the detailed and complex approach for this risk assessment, exposure estimations and risk characterisations take the current state of the art into account.
 All exposure calculations for Human Health are based on recent information on detailed process conditions provided by the relevant Downstream Users.
 According to the obtained information, the most common RMMs applied are LEV, gloves, respirators and reduction in exposure time and/or concentrations of DMF used in the process.

 In general, exposures resulting from processes under elevated temperatures, processes requiring intensive manual applications and open processes are relatively high which, however, can be addressed by the applied RMMs and OCs.
-In general, the estimated exposure levels ranged from 0.021 to 4.568 mg/m3 for the inhalation exposure (systemic, long-term).
+In general, the estimated exposure levels ranged from 0.021 to 4.568 mg/m for the inhalation exposure (systemic, long-term).
 Calculated dermal exposure ranged from 0.002 to 7.072 mg/kg bw/day (systemic, long-term).
 It should be emphasised that for both exposure routes, strict RMMs as implemented by the industry were already taken into consideration.
 In many cases, exposures without any RMMs would be higher at least by an order of magnitude.